MikaCC/Udacity_DAND/P6_data_viz/Readme.md

 The project is based on information of titanic passengers.
 It visualize/analyze how different groups of people (age, sex, class) have different survival percentage.

 ## Design
 In the previous data analysis project, I was working on the same dataset.
 So this project is really an html visualization version of that adding some cool stuff to the results.
 I want to create bar charts which works great for comparing different groups.
 In order to plot the graph I made a few more columns in the csv file grouping age/survival status.

+On the graph, x axis shows the factors we are looking at (age,sex and class) and y axis shows the survival rate.

+The color tone for the grpah is in general light blue (for those survived) and gray (for those not survived).
+I put it in a soft tone and focus on those who survived because the purpose of the analysis is to show what factors impact the survival rate.

 ## Feedbacks:
 index.html is the initial version.